 - Circulation & Reserves FAQ page.

 Need help finding appropriate research resources for your topic?
-AU librarians have created a collection of AU Library Guides to help users navigate the library and information landscape.
+Librarians have created a collection of Library Guides to help users navigate the library and information landscape.

-- Research guides have been developed for specific subject areas and typically include library materials (books, e-books, and media), database resources, and internet resources.
+- Research Guides have been developed for specific subject areas and typically include library materials, eBooks, database recommendations, and internet resources.

-- Course guides provide information and resources for specific courses and/or projects and assignments.
+- Course Guides provide information and resources for specific classes, projects and/or assignments.

-- Library Instruction guides are often developed by reference librarians to be used in conjunction with instruction sessions.
+- Library Instruction Guides are developed to be used in conjunction with library instruction sessions.

-- General & topic guides, such as Copyright Resources and Banned Books Week, provide information on topics of interest to library users.
+- General Topic Guides, such as Banned Books Week, Wikipedia Edit-a-Thon, and Course Content: Can I Use This? provide information on library events and topics of interest to library users.